abhafez/dotfiles/README.md

 doas fc-cache -f -v
 ```

+The install script:
+1. Creates necessary directories in your home folder
+2. Copies all dotfiles to your home directory
+3. Copies configuration files to their respective locations
+4. Copies and makes scripts executable
+5. Optionally installs DWM (commented out by default)

 ## License

-The configurations in this repository are released under the MIT License.
-The DWM source code is licensed under the MIT/X Consortium License as specified in the DWM directory.
+The DWM and all suckless tools source code are licensed under the MIT/X Consortium License.